 Card machines are most commonly leased as part of a merchant account agreement.
 A merchant account can be setup with a dedicated merchant bank, or by special arrangement with a PSP (payment service provider) or other independent merchant services supplier, such as Smartpay.

 Our guide to the best merchant account rates in Australia is essential reading for those looking to start accepting credit card payments.
-Or, you can go back to basics and learn how to get a merchant account with our comprehensive explanatory guide.

 3. Payment Gateway